-During the evening, JSSA will honor Norman Dreyfuss with the 2016 Joseph Ottenstein Award.
-Norman Dreyfuss is executive vice president with the IDI Group Companies, the developer of Leisure World and many other projects throughout the Washington, D.C. region.
+On Sunday, April 17, 2016, JSSA hosted its annual Spring Benefit, An Evening with JSSA.
+Nearly 500 attendees celebrated JSSA and honored Norman Dreyfuss with the 2016 Joseph Ottenstein Award for his impact on the community.
+Norman is executive vice president with the IDI Group Companies, the developer of Leisure World and many other projects throughout the Washington, D.C. region.
 Norman has worked in all aspects of community planning and growth.
 He is a champion of affordable housing, a member of the Montgomery County Planning Board and a devoted supporter of JSSA.
 Among his many contributions, he has supported JSSA programs for those with disabilities, provided a vehicle to transport seniors and gives yearly student educational scholarships.

 An Evening with JSSA included an inspirational speech from special guest Marlee Matlin, Academy Award-winning actress, activist, and advocate for better hearing health.
 Marlee received worldwide critical acclaim for her film debut in Paramount Pictures’ Children of a Lesser God, for which she became the youngest recipient of the Best Actress Oscar, at age 21.
 At the event, Marlee shared her experience of growing up deaf.
 She explained how she relied on courage and Jewish values to help follow her dreams and become a successful actress.

 The evening also included a touching presentation by local high school students who performed songs in American Sign Language.

 You can still make a donation to An Evening with JSSA.